 How you perceive work will affect how you manage & treat others.
 Which will affect productivity & effectiveness?
 Leading to success or failure as a company.

-I find that while many people claim to hold a ‘Theory Y’ perspective of themselves, they ascribe a ‘Theory X’ to other people.
+I find that while many claims to hold a ‘Theory Y’ perspective of themselves, they ascribe a ‘Theory X’ to others.
 This creates a danger to how people are treated & their desire to do great work for the company.

 - How do you view people at work?